Fenwick & Co Boat Store

-Fenwick & Co Boat Store is a heritage-listed former shipwright's yard at 2-8 Weston Street, Balmain East, Inner West Council, Sydney, New South Wales, Australia.
+Fenwick & Co Boat Store is a heritage-listed former shipwright's yard at 2-8 Weston Street, Balmain East, New South Wales, a suburb of Sydney, Australia.
 It was built from 1875 to 1885.
 It is also known as Fenwick & Co.
 Building and Bell's Store.
 The property is owned by the Inner West Council.
 It was added to the New South Wales State Heritage Register on 9 June 2000.

 History

 The site of 2-8 Weston Street was part of the land granted to William Balmain in 1800.
 Prior to returning to England, Balmain transferred the land to John Gilchrist.
 Gilchrist subsequently subdivided the land and in 1836 auctioneer George William Paul purchased Lot 4 and Lot 6.

 Paul subdivided his purchase and the future site of Fenwick's business became Lots 3 and 4.
 These were sold to Harry Lambert Brabagan in July 1840.
 The following month Brabagan resold this land to the shipwright John Bell.

 Soon after purchasing the land John Bell built a residence on the corner of Darling and Weston Streets.
 In 1844 Bell leased his home to William Walker, who opened it as the Dolphin Hotel (later the Shipwright's Arms Hotel, one of the first licensed hotels in Balmain.

 John Bell was amongst the more notable boat builders who established themselves in Balmain from the 1830s onwards.
 After purchase of Brabagan's Lots he proceeded to build a stone wharf and open a shipwright's yard on the site, as well as the residence mentioned above.
 However, during Bell's ownership the shipyards were not a large operation as he was also running the hotel.
 (More research would be required to establish the extent of the Bell's boatbuilding activities on the site from 1840 until 1883.)

 Fenwick purchased Bell's shipyard in 1883.
 The property included a wharf, store and the Shipwright's Arms Hotel.
 Close examination of the store fabric established that it was most likely to have been built between 1875 and 1885 and probably by Fenwick and Co. after they occupied the site.

 John Fenwick and his brother Thomas established the firm J Fenwick and Co., a tug boat company, on another site in Balmain, in 1870.
 The company was to become one of the largest owners of tug boats in Sydney and Newcastle.
 The company was split several years after foundation, so that John Fenwick concentrated on Sydney whilst Thomas Fenwick handled the coastal river trade from Ballina.
 Their first tug was the "J and T Fenwick" and registered in January 1871.

 The establishment of Fenwick's tug boat company in Balmain is connected with the expansion of privately owned wharfage for foreign trade westwards from Sydney Cove into Walsh Bay and the north-eastern part of Darling Harbour from c.
 1870 onwards.
 Three of the early Fenwick tugs were the Newborough (1888), Loveset (1892) and Hero (1892), built by J. P. Rennoldsons of South Shields, England.